Report and Opinion

 ABSTRACT: An experiment on culture of climbing

-perch (Anabas testudineus) in
+perch (Anabas testudineus) in cement tanks using

-growth and survival of 15-days old koi
+survival of 15-days old koi (Anabas

-(Anabas testudineus)
+testudineus) fry

-of this fish.
-The experiment was carried out for a duration of 60 days with 4 treatments in 8
+carried out for a duration of 60 days with 4 treatments in 8

 cement tanks each of size 12×6×1.5 feet.
 The initial length and